dermatz/ddev-woodoo-buildtools-magento/README.md

-  version, --version    Show version check, selftest       Frontend Self-Test frontend-update       Update to the latest Version (stable Version) frontend-update -dev  Update to the latest Main-Branch Version (not recommented) themes                List all available themes that are configured in .ddev/config-themes.yaml build                 Builds all themes that are configured in .ddev/config-themes.yaml build -f              Builds all configured themes without yes/no question build theme           Build a specific theme watch theme           Watch for CSS and JS changes in a specific theme
+  version, --version    Show version check, selftest       Frontend Self-Test frontend-update       Update to the latest Version (stable Version) frontend-update -dev  Update to the latest Main-Branch Version (not recommended) themes                List all available themes that are configured in .ddev/config-themes.yaml build                 Builds all themes that are configured in .ddev/config-themes.yaml build -f              Builds all configured themes without yes/no confirmation build theme           Build a specific theme watch theme           Watch for CSS and JS changes in a specific theme

 Option:
-  -f                    Force the build command to run without yes/no question
+  -f                    Force the build command to run without yes/no confirmation
 ```

 ## Feature request